chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 ---

-**Disclaimer**: All the information provided in my blog posts aims to give introductions, overviews, guidances, and/or learning opportunities - for you and me.
-Use everything with care as I could have omitted some implementation specific details to keep things simple.
-Note that, generally, anything mentioned in my blog posts could potentially be subject to change at any point.
+**Disclaimer**: All the information provided in my blog posts reflects my point of view - use everything with care.
+My goal is to give easily understandable introductions, overviews, guidances, and/or learning opportunities - for you and me.
+To achieve that, I aim for simplicity and focus on ideas, rather than getting lost in details to get absolute completeness.
+This means that I sometimes omitted implementation specific details to keep things simpler and more general.
+The truth will always be found in the actual code.
+Keep in mind that, generally, anything mentioned in my blog posts could potentially be subject to change at any point.